energietransitie/needforheat-gearup-app/docs/ios.md

 and select the physical device to get the QR-code that you can scan on the iOS device.
 Metro should start bundling and the app should open up to the expected screen.

 ### 3.2.
 Release version on the iOS device
-To install the release version of the, select the release schema in Xcode in the top-menu bar through `Product -> Scheme` and then select `NeedForHeat Release`.
+To install the release version of the, select the release schema in Xcode in the top-menu where it says `NeedforHeat` next to the iOS device selection and then select `NeedforHeat Release`.

+(Image here)

 Then you can build the app as release version and automatically install to your iOS device.
-When you open it up, you will get the release version without Expo Go and thus see the app open up immediatley without Metro bundling.
+When you open it up, you will get the release version without Expo Go and thus see the app open up immediatley without Metro bundling. \
+You might still see a terminal open with Metro bundler which you can ignore

 ## 4. Issues
 ***The CLI seems to be stuck when opening a simulator***

 Sometimes the iOS simulator doesn't respond to the open command.
 If it seems stuck on this prompt, you can open the iOS simulator manually `(open -a Simulator)` and then in the macOS toolbar, choose Hardware → Device, and select an iOS version and device that you'd like to open.

+---

 ***I get an error while building the app in Xcode or when running dev:ios*** \
  If you get the following error: